Michael Caine: Personal life

 Caine was married to actress Patricia Haines from 1954 to 1958.
-They had a daughter, Dominique (who was named after the heroine of Ayn Rand's novel, The Fountainhead).
-He dated Edina Ronay, Nancy Sinatra, Natalie Wood, Candice Bergen, Bianca Jagger, Jill St. John and Françoise Pascal.
+They had a daughter, Dominique (b.
+14 August 1957).
+He dated Edina Ronay, Nancy Sinatra, Natalie Wood, Candice Bergen, Bianca Jagger, Jill St. John, Élisabeth Ercy and Françoise Pascal.
 Caine has been married to actress and model Shakira Baksh since 8 January 1973.
 They met after Caine saw her in a Maxwell House coffee commercial and a friend gave him her telephone number.
 He called her every day for ten days until she finally agreed to meet him.
-They have a daughter, Natasha Haleema.
-As a Christian married to a Muslim, he says "no questions or issues ever come up" and describes his wife's beliefs as "very benign and peaceful."
+They have a daughter, Natasha Haleema (b.
+15 July 1973).
+Baksh is a Muslim while Caine is a Christian.
+He reflected in 2009, "My wife is a Muslim and she does Muslim stuff; I'm a Christian and I do Christian stuff, and no questions ever come up.
+The media view of Muslims is different from mine, which is very benign and peaceful".

-Proud of his working class roots, Caine has discussed the opportunities his film career gave him: "I got to play football with Pelé, for God's sake.
+Proud of his working-class roots, Caine has discussed the opportunities his film career gave him: "I got to play football with Pelé, for God's sake.
 And I danced with Bob Fosse."
 He also became close friends with John Lennon, stating: "With John and I it was a case of bonding because we were both working class and we shared a sense of humour.
 We were pretending we weren't who people thought we were."
 His closest friends included two James Bond actors, Sean Connery and Roger Moore.
+At the 61st Academy Awards, the three of them presented the prize for Best Supporting Actor (which Caine and Connery have also won) to Kevin Kline.